TeachBooks/bridging_mechanics/book/week_3/session_3/intro.md

 Free-body-diagram full structure
 ```

 There are 4 unknown support reactions.
-With only 3 equilibrium equations this gives a first-order statically determinant structure.
+With only 3 equilibrium equations for this self-contained structure, it can be concluded that this structure is a first-order statically determinant structure.

 To apply the force method we need to replace a part of the structure by a statically indeterminate force, which turns the structure into a statically determinate structure.
 To solve the statically indeterminate structure we need to include a compatibility condition.